Adhamet/100-Days-Of-Code/README.md

 4- Spend more time on Linux.

-5- Daily progress will be recorded here
+5- Record daily progress.

+Progress
 ---------------------------------------------------------------------------------------------------------
 Progress (Day2):
 Progress (Day1):

 ---------------------------------------------------------------------------------------------------------

 FORM OF REPOSITORY WILL BE CHANGED.
 ACCOUNT WILL BE IMPROVED.